upstage-org/upstage/docs/user_manual.rst

 -------------------------------------------------------
 To upload a media file, navigate to  Media (top menu) and and click "New +", located upper left.
 Give the media item a meaningful name, select the type (Avatar, Backdrop, Prop, Audio or Stream) and upload the file from your computer.
 Click save.
 You will see it in the media list.

+Tips for creating media:
+* use .png format to retain transparency in images
+* dimensions: graphical media can be scaled on stage, so the actual dimensions for graphical media items are not so important. usually something between 300 to 500 pixels should be sufficient to allow scaling without losing quality. if you have an image that you want to make really big on the stage, you may need to experiment with larger sizes.

 .. _assign-media:
 Assign Media
 ---------------------------------------------------------